Back to blog

 Setting up the eBay Scraper API

-1. Start by installing the request library in your terminal/console by writing pip install requests.
+Start by installing the requests library in your terminal/console with the below command:

-2. Open an IDE of your choice and create a python module file.
+Open an IDE of your choice and create a Python module file.

-4. Instantiating a new variable, payload, we would define the “source” for our API and the eBay URL to obtain our desired eBay product data.
-Ensure the value of source is universal_ecommerce.
+Define a new dictionary, payload, and then select the source for the API and provide the eBay URL to obtain the desired eBay product data.
+Ensure the value of source is universal_ecommerce:

 payload = {